iliescumichele/iliescumichele/README.md

 - ❓ Ask me about anything related to front-end development, React.js, TypeScript, or building scalable systems with Node.js and modern web technologies!

-- ⚡ Fun fact: I’ve spent more time customizing my IDE than actually writing code.
-It’s all about that perfect workspace vibe!
+- ⚡ Fun fact: I've spent more time fine-tuning my MacBook than coding; every shortcut and tweak is my secret to staying productive.

 </td><td valign="top" width="50%">